-Figure 31: Bead design of a plate with positioning and height of beads heat transfer into account.
+Figure 19: Bead design of a plate with positioning and height of beads of temperature requires a coupled analysis taking heat transfer into account.
 Modeling the mounting of an engine requires the consideration of bolt loading conditions where the correct sequence of bolt pre-stressing and operating loads is of major importance.
 In addition, nonlinear material behavior has to be considered.